Attachment Parenting: Encouraging Bonds That Last

 Disadvantages of Attachment Parenting for Parents

 • Sacrifice of Personal Space: Parents are limited to alone time and personal space because they share their bed and always have their baby with them 24/7.
-This could lead to strain and exhaustion.
+This could lead to strain on their grown-up relationship and exhaustion.

 • Time-Intensive: Attachment parenting is very demanding and time-consuming, they are constantly trying to fill their obligations to their infant/child.
 Parents are left with little time for themselves or doing something just for them.